hhannafranchesca/hhannafranchesca/README.md

 ## 🎯 Goals & Aspirations

-✨ My journey as a BSIT student and beginner developer is just starting, and here’s what I’m aiming for:
+✨ My journey as a BSIT student is ongoing — here’s what I’m aiming for:

 - 🌱 Deepen my knowledge in **Python, Flask, and Backend Development**
 - 🖥️ Build and deploy **real-world Web & Mobile Applications**